leogaudin/matrix/README.md

 For example, $\text{lerp}(1, 3, 0.5) = 2$, because $2$ is halfway between $1$ and $3$.
 Simple.

 With vectors, it is easier to visualize.
-Finding the linear interpolation between two vectors $u$ and $v$ would vulgarly mean:
+Finding the linear interpolation between two vectors $u$ and $v$ would roughly mean:

 1. Drawing an imaginary line between the extremities of the vectors.
 2. Finding the point that is $t$ percent between the two extremities.